 The charter of OSHA (Occupational Safety and Health Administration) is to prevent work-related injuries, illnesses, and deaths.
 Since OSHA was created in 1971, work-related deaths have decreased by approximately 62% and work-related injuries have decreased by 42%.

-substances within the work environment and hospital sites.
-You can
+within the work environment and hospital sites.
+You can expect exposure to

 Upon acceptance into the Surgical Technology Program students will be notified regarding a mandatory online OSHA Blood-Borne Pathogen and Universal Precautions training session.

 In order for the Surgical Technology Program to be in compliance with Michigan Public Health Code Section 20173, criminal background checks will be completed on all students applying for admission (or readmission) to the program.
 Admission to the Surgical Technology Program will be denied for the following: